tanvir-ahmod/Birthday-gift/README.md

 ## Birthday-App-Android-

+#open it with Android Studio 2.2 or later

 This project is to send a gift to the birthday person an android app.

 Just open Calculation.java and edit the name + date and publish the app and install to the birday person's android phone.